 - Allows for greater range

 Some sellers market this mouthpiece as a mouthpiece for intermediate to advanced players.
-Even though many advanced players use it, it is not only a trumpet mouthpiece for intermediate and advanced players, it is an excellent starter mouthpiece.
+Even though many advanced players use it, it is not only a trumpet mouthpiece for intermediate and advanced players, it is an excellent starter mouthpiece as well!

 Why I recommend this mouthpiece for someone just starting to play the trumpet

-The cup size of this mouthpiece is a tiny bit more shallow than the other standard Bach mouthpieces.
+The cup size of this mouthpiece is a tiny bit shallower than the other standard Bach “c-cup” mouthpieces.
 This makes articulation easier and helps with overall control.
-The rim size is not too big and not too small which makes it an excellent starting point for the beginner trumpeter.
+The rim size is not too big and not too small, which makes it an excellent starting point for the beginner trumpeter.

 So often the Bach 7c comes as the standard mouthpiece along with our first trumpet.
-The Bach 7c is not a bad mouthpiece by any means, however most of the time I have seen my students have better results with the Vincent Bach 3c.
+The Bach 7c is not a bad mouthpiece by any means, however most of the time, I have seen my students have better results with the Bach 3c.

 On numerous occasions I have had a beginner trumpeter, already having played for a few months, coming to me for lessons.
 After having tweaked a few things along with switching to the Vincent Bach 3C, I could see instant improvements in the students playing.